sambuccid/hulipaa/users_and_roadmap.md

 As the creator of the website
 I want to have clear instruction about the library
 So that I can decide if to use it, and know how to use it
-- also fix the formatting of markdowns, by adding to emtpy spaces at the end of the line to force a linebreak
-- add section where to explain common errors
-  - including the errors the are shown in the results themselfes and how to fix them
-- create demo website
-  - and then take screenshot from it and add it to tutorial in "Open website" section
-- fix any TODOs in documentation files

 ### fix packages vulnerabilities
 Check vulnerabilities from packages and use version of the packages that are not affected